coderefinery/train-the-trainer/content/about-coderefinery.md

-# About the CodeRefinery project
+# About the CodeRefinery project and CodeRefinery workshops

 CodeRefinery is a
 [Nordic e-Infrastructure Collaboration (NeIC)](https://neic.no/)